 CURB is proud to co-sponsor SB 180 – the Repeal Ineffective Sentencing Enhancement Act – to reduce incarceration and free up funds to invest in communities.

 SB 180, introduced by Senator Holly Mitchell, would repeal the three-year sentence enhancement for prior drug convictions, with the exceptions of drug manufacturing and convictions involving a minor.
 The enhancement is applied consecutively — three years for every prior conviction for possession for sale, sale or similar drug offense to any person currently convicted for a similar offense.

 These enhancements were originally intended to deter drug selling, and reduce the availability of controlled substances.
-As with other punitive drug war strategies, they have failed to reduce drug use; on the contrary, drugs are cheaper, stronger and more widely available than any time in our state’s history.
 These enhancements have the effect of sentencing thousands of people — mainly young men and women of color — to long periods of incarceration in overcrowded state prisons and county jails, destabilizing families and communities.

 - Follow the co-sponsors on social media for action alerts: